Dylan Thomas (1915-1953)

 Phillips, Ivan.
 "Dylan Thomas."
 A substantial introduction to Dylan Thomas, from the Literary Encyclopedia 2 April 2001 [subscription service].

 Balakier, James J."Ambiguous Reversal of Dylan Thomas's 'In Country Sleep.'"
-The author notes that "Among the relatively few father-daughter poems in the canon, Dylan Thomas's "In Country Sleep" is striking for its frank portrayal of a caring though conflicted state of fatherhood."
-Papers on Language and Literature 32 (Winter 1996) [subscription service].
+The author notes that "Among the relatively few father-daughter poems in the canon, this poem by Dylan Thomas is striking for its frank portrayal of a caring though conflicted state of fatherhood."
+Papers on Language and Literature 32 (Winter 1996) [Questia subscription service].